dahliaOS/documentation/pangolin/pangolin-linux.md

 ### Debian/Ubuntu

-- If you don't have git installed do it by
+- If you don't have git installed do it by running
 ```
 sudo apt install git
 ```